Pfizer says antiviral pill cuts risk of severe COVID-19 by 89% | Health

 A trial of Pfizer Inc's experimental antiviral pill for COVID-19 was stopped early after the drug was shown to cut by 89% the chances of hospitalization or death for adults at risk of developing severe disease, the company said on Friday.
 The results appear to surpass those seen with Merck & Co Inc's pill, molnupiravir, which was shown last month to halve the likelihood of dying or being hospitalized for COVID-19 patients also at high risk of serious illness.

-Pfizer said it plans to submit interim trial results for its pill, which is given in combination with an older antiviral called ritonavir, to the U.S. Food and Drug Administration as part of the emergency use application it opened in October.
-That filing is expected to be submitted before Thanksgiving, Pfizer Chief Executive Albert Bourla said in an interview with CNBC.
+Pfizer said it planned to submit interim trial results for its pill, which is given in combination with an older antiviral called ritonavir, to the U.S. Food and Drug Administration (FDA) as part of the emergency use application it opened in October.
+That filing is expected to be submitted before the U.S. Thanksgiving holiday on Nov.
+25, Pfizer Chief Executive Albert Bourla said in an interview with CNBC.

-The combination treatment, which will have the brand name Paxlovid, consists of three pills given twice daily.
-The planned analysis of 1,219 patients in Pfizer's study looked at hospitalizations or deaths among people diagnosed with mild to moderate COVID-19 with at least one risk factor for developing severe diseases, such as obesity or older age.

 Pfizer's drug, part of a class known as protease inhibitors, is designed to block an enzyme the coronavirus needs to multiply.
 Merck's molnupiravir has a different mechanism of action designed to introduce errors into the genetic code of the virus.
-Merck has already sold millions of courses of the treatment, which was approved this week by U.K. regulators, to the United States, the U.K., and others.
+Merck has already sold millions of courses of the treatment to the United States, Britain and others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)